Increa Computer Consulting

 Upgrades or switching operating systems may not be necessary.
 I

-come on site, learn your business processes and advise you how to use
+willing to come on site, learn your business processes and advise you

 what you have.
 Alternately, let me do the leg work, research